 The temperature of the room where your child is sleeping definitely affects your child’s sleep.

-It is very important that you do not overheat your baby’s room.
+It is very important that you do not overheat your baby’s room temperature.
 Studies have shown overheated rooms lead to an increase in sudden infant death syndrome (SIDS).
 However, using a fan can decrease the risk of SIDS by 72%.

 Since your baby controls their body temperature predominantly through their face, placing your sleeping baby on their back with their head and face uncovered is the best way to protect your baby from overheating.
-A good way to make sure baby’s face is not covered it to use a baby fitted sleeping bag with either armholes or sleeves.
+A good way to make sure the baby’s face is not covered is to use a baby-fitted sleeping bag with either armholes or sleeves.
 Dress your baby comfortably for sleeping – neither too warm nor too cold.

-If you have no choice but to put your baby or toddler down in a warm room, have them wear a short sleeves or nothing but a diaper.
+If you have no choice but to put your baby or toddler down in a warm room, have them wear short sleeves or nothing but a nappy.

 Remember.
 The safest place for your baby to sleep for the first six months of their lives is in a room with you.
-Not only is this safe, but it will also help you judge the temperature that is most comfortable for them.
-Room temperature affects your child’s sleep, so make sure your child is neither too hot nor too cold.
-A room that is the right temperature will help your child have a comfortable and restful night’s sleep.
+Not only is this safe, but it will also help you judge the bedroom temperature that is most comfortable for them.
+A baby's room temperature affects your child’s sleep, so make sure your child is neither too hot nor too cold.
+A room that is at the right temperature will help your child have a comfortable and restful night’s sleep.